 This is because I was – and still am – very passionate about programming.

-That said, my passion for programming and prejudice for “thinking in” or “problem solving in the code” blinded me from thinking strategically as Incipia's CTO.
+That said, my passion for programming and prejudice for “thinking in” or “problem solving in the code” blinded me from thinking strategically as Incipia's COO.

 Nevertheless, over time I’ve been able to learn when I should see things through the lens of a passionate engineer, and when it's smarter to look at things more objectively in terms of deadlines, realistic expectations, and what's best for our customers.

-Below, I share two scenarios that highlight the (ultimately productive) tension between my engineer’s need for technical precision my CTO’s role as strategic problem solver.
+Below, I share two scenarios that highlight the (ultimately productive) tension between my engineer’s need for technical precision my COO’s role as strategic problem solver.

-Where Technical Prejudice Helps CTO & Client Strategy
+Where Technical Prejudice Helps COO & Client Strategy

 Prospective clients usually care about two things: launch date and budget.
 And almost always, they are in conflict with one another.
 This makes sense — business stakeholders looking for app development want to spend the least amount possible and they want a developed product ASAP.
 As an app development studio, the important part is the ability to generate an accurate estimate on time and money, which makes it crucial to understand the details of a scope.